HomeDing/homeding.github.io/elements/timer.md

 tags:
   - "Element"
   - "Time"
-description: Create repeating events.
+description: Create one-time or repeating events.
-excerpt: The TimerElement creates events based on a one-time or cyclic timing pattern.
+excerpt: The TimerElement can be triggered to start a timing pattern that sends out events after defined times.
 layout: "page.njk"
 ---